Fibrant resolutions for motivic Thom spectra

 If $E$ is a Thom $T$-spectrum with the bounding constant $d\geqslant 0$, then its $n$th shift $E[n]$ (see Definition~\ref{shift}) as well as the spectrum $T^n\wedge E$, $n\geqslant 0$, is a Thom spectrum with the bounding constant $d-n$.
 In turn, its negative shift $E[-n]=(*,\ldots,*,E_0,E_1,\ldots)$ having $E_0$ in the $n$th entry is a Thom $T$-spectrum with the bounding constant $n+d$.
 By definition, the trivial Thom spectrum $*=(*,*,\ldots)$ has the bounding constant $+\infty$.

 In practice we also deal with symmetric Thom $T^2$-spectra like $MSL$ or $MSp$ (see~\cite{PW} for definitions).
-The category $Sp_{T^2}^\Sigma(k)$ of symmetric $T^2$-spectra is zig-zag Quillen equivalent to the category of symmetric $T$-spectra $Sp_{T}^\Sigma(k)$ (with respect to the stable motivic model structure on both categories).
-The proof is similar to that of~\cite[A.44]{PPR1}.
 We also say that a Thom $T^2$-spectrum $E$ {\it has the bounding constant $d$\/} if $d$ is the minimal integer such that codimension of $Z_{n,i}$ in $V_{n,i}$ is strictly greater than $2n-d$ for all $i,n$.
 The Thom $T^2$-spectra $MSL$ and $MSp$ have the bounding constant $d=1$.

 By construction (see~\cite{PW}), the action of the symmetric group $\Sigma_n$ on the spaces $MSL_{2n}$ and $MSp_{2n}$ factors through the action of $SL_{2n}$ and $Sp_{2n}$ respectively.
 Since $SL_{2n}$ and $Sp_{2n}$ are semisimple simply-connected groups, the sets of $k$-points $SL_{2n}(k)$ and $Sp_{2n}(k)$ are generated by the root subgroups $U_{\alpha}(k)$~(see \cite{PraRa}).
 Since every root subgroup $U_{\alpha}$ is isomorphic to the affine line $\A^1_k$, we have that for every element $A$ of $G=SL_{2n}$ or $G=Sp_{2n}$ there exists a map $h\colon\A^1_k\to G$ such that $h(0)=I,h(1)=A$.
 It follows that $MSL$ and $MSp$ are $T^2$-spectra with contractible alternating group action as well. \end{ex}